scarborough-courtney/ohimanual/conceptual/NP_Philosophy.md

 #### Ideal Approach

 Ideally, quantity, value, and a sustainability rating of the harvest method would be available for every marine and coastally-derived natural product within the regions of a study area.
 This would include a wide range of products, including corals, shells, seaweeds, aquarium fish, mangrove wood, or any non-food marine product that is harvested within a region.
-The ideal reference point would be derived from an informed functional relationship of the sustainability of the harvest for each product relative to the amount of product available in the ecosystem.
+The ideal reference point would be derived from a functional relationship of the sustainability of the harvest for each product relative to the amount of product available in the ecosystem, informed by scientific studies.

 #### Keep in Mind